wifwucite/esphome-ble-controller/README.md

 #### Custom commands

  A custom commmand consists of three parts: name, description (shown by help) and the `on_execute` automation that is executed when the command runs.
 A custom command can have arguments which are passed to the automation as a vector of strings named `arguments`.
-In addition a custom command can return a result, which can be defined by assigning a string to the `result` argument as shown in the example below.
-If defined the result will be written to the command channel charactreistic, where it can be read by a client.
+In addition a custom command send a result, which can be defined by assigning a string to the `result` argument or via the `ble_cmd.send_result` automation (similar to [`logger.log`](https://esphome.io/components/logger.html)).
+Both variants are shown below.

  ```yaml
 esp32_ble_controller: